Liverpool transfer rumours

 Alex Oxlade-Chamberlain - Liverpool are close to agreeing a new 12-month contract extension with the midfielder.

+Sheyi Ojo - Rangers have signed the winger from Liverpool on a season-long loan deal.

-Dejan Lovren - AC Milan are interested in signing the Liverpool centre back, according to Sky in Italy.
-However, the Reds would only consider letting the defender leave if they receive an offer of at least £25m for the Croat.
-(The Times, June 13).
-Lovren's agent has now flown to meet with the Serie A side (Star, June 15).
+Devan Lovren - Lovren's agent has now flown to meet with Juventus (Daily Star, June 15); The Reds would only consider letting the defender leave if they receive an offer of at least £25m for the Croat (The Times, June 13); AC Milan are interested in signing the Liverpool centre back (Sky in Italy, June 12).

-Sadio Mane - But the player insists he is happy at Liverpool despite being linked to Real Madrid.
+Sadio Mane - Real Madrid are said to be interested, but the player has said he is happy at Liverpool (Sky Sports News, May 29).

-Harry Wilson - Newcastle, Southampton and Brighton are keen on the winger, Sky Sports News understands, after he spent last season on loan at Derby; Liverpool are ready to spark a German scramble for talented winger Harry Wilson - by letting the Welshman leave for £21m (Mirror, June 9)
+Harry Wilson - Newcastle, Southampton and Brighton are keen on the winger after he spent last season on loan at Derby (May 22); Liverpool are ready to spark a German scramble for talented winger Harry Wilson - by letting the Welshman leave for £21m (Daily Mirror, June 9)

 Xherdan Shaqiri - The Swiss has dismissed speculation linking him with a summer move away from Liverpool by declaring his desire to remain with the European champions.

-Rafael Camacho - The 19-year-old forward has a year left on his contract and the Express and Star say Wolves are hoping to secure a deal, which could be worth around £10m.
+Rafael Camacho - The 19-year-old forward has a year left on his contract and Wolves are hoping to secure a deal, which could be worth around £10m (Express & Star, June 16)

 Ovie Ejaria - Reading have become favourites to get the nod from Liverpool to have Ejaria on loan again next season.
 (The Sun, June 16).